-Latin America Corporate Counsel Association (LACCA), an annual publication which gathers corporate counsels of more than 100 of the largest LatAm coorporations, has recognized Jonás Bergstein among the top leading practitioner in Tax Law, and as one of the top practitioners in corporate and M&A Law.
+Latin America Corporate Counsel Association (LACCA), an annual publication which gathers corporate counsels of more than 100 of the largest LatAm coorporations, has recognized Jonás Bergstein among the top leading practitioners in Tax Law.
+The same publication recognized Mr. Bergsetin as one of the top practitioners in corporate and M&A Law.

 On 22 May, Ms. Mercedes Nin, Head of our Immigration Department, delivered a lecture on Immigrating to Uruguay: Legal Aspects to Take into Consideration.
 In July, Ms. Nin will offer a webinar in order to discuss certain aspects related to the same subject-matter.
 Registration details for the webinar will be provided shortly.

 Latin American Corporate Counsel Association (“LACCA”) has published its annual “LACCA Approved”, the guide to private practice law firms which have been recommended by LACCA members.
 Bergstein was ranked in the forth place.

 As part of our monthly lectures agenda, on 17 April we had the honor to receive Mr. Isaac Borojovich, an Holocaust survivor, along with his wife Rachel.
 Mr. Borojovich narrated his experiences at different ghettos until he was released from Bergen Belsen concentration camp.
 The included UK Ambassador Mr. Ian Duddy.
 Mr. Duddy’s grandfather was enrolled with the allied troops which liberated Bergen Belsen camp on 15 April 1945.